brinnaebent/glucose-prediction/README.md

 - **Model Training**: Training personalized and population-based glucose prediction models
 - **Cross-Validation**: Leave-one-participant-out (LOPOCV) and personalized 50/50 split validation strategies

-See the [methods section](https://www.nature.com/articles/s41746-021-00465-w#Sec8) for additional information on rationale for design choices.
+See the [methods section](https://www.nature.com/articles/s41746-021-00465-w#Sec8) of the original paper for additional information on rationale for design choices.

 ## Project Structure